Abstract

 Rationale

 The protocol tries to be parsimonious.
-The transfer is associated with a (preferable unique) id possibly generated by some additional interaction of the trading parties.
+The transfer is associated with a (preferably unique) id possibly generated by some additional interaction of the trading parties.

 The key and the encryptedKey arguments are strings to allow the flexible use of different encryption schemes.
 The decryption/encryption scheme should be inferable from the contents of the encryptedKey.